matchajune/matchajune.github.io/_posts/2014-09-14-post-dbc-reflection.markdown

 ## Connections

 > There's a story of an Italian Billionaire when asked if he had to start over from scratch what he'd do.
 He replied that he'd take any job to make $500, buy a nice suit, then go to parties where he'd meet successful people.
 The implication being that he meet someone who'd offer him a job, share an opportunity, etc.

+I agree with this 100%.
+I hope to see where life takes me in the future!